 The Shadow of the Holy Book is one of the most extensively distributed Finnish documentary films worldwide, and it was nominated for the European Film Academy’s award for best documentary in 2008.
 Together Halonen’s films have been distributed in over 70 countries worldwide.
 In 2008 Halonen received the Thessaloniki Documentary Film Festival’s Lifetime Achievement Award.
 The festival’s official statement described Halonen as one of the most important documentary filmmakers of his time, saying that his work contributes to the development of documentaries on an international scale.

 Halonen’s latest fiction feature film is an International coproduction, the psychological thriller The Guardian Angel (2018).
 The film has an international entourage of actors, featuring for example Pilou Asbæk, Josh Lucas and Rade Šerbedžija.
 The film’s distribution rights have already been sold to 60 countries and its international premiere was in October at the esteemed Warsaw International Film Festival.
-In fall 2019 the film will arrive to theatrical distribution in the U.S.
+In fall 2019 the film arrivedintheatrical distribution in the US.
+In January 2020, the film was awarded as Best Feature Film at Gold Movie Awards in London.
+Josh Lucas was awarded as Best Actor for his role in the film and Halonen himself was nominated for Best Director at the same event.

 Halonen is also the founder and the first festival director of Helsinki Documentary Film Festival DocPoint.
 During Halonen’s tenure, DocPoint became the biggest Nordic documentary film festival and one of the top documentary film festivals internationally.